 To start off with, you need to cook the beets.
 You want them tender but not falling apart.
 They should easily slice when cooked.

-You want to cover the beets with water while cooking and let them boil for about 30-35 minutes.
-Then let them cool, trim off the root and top ends and peel them.
-Don’t try to do this before hand, it is much easier after they have been boiled.
+You want to cover the beets with water while cooking and let them boil for about 35-40 minutes.
+Then let them cool, trim off the root and top ends, and peel them.
+Don’t try to do this beforehand; it is much easier after they have been boiled.
+Then slice your cooled beets and have them ready for pickling.

 Are Pickled Beets Good For You?